The-Daily-Upside/tap-google-ad-manager/README.md

 - **`service_account_key_file`**: The path to your Google Service Account key JSON file.
 - **`network_id`**: The network ID for your Google Ad Manager account.
+- **`reports`**: A dictionary of report configurations, where each key is a report name and the value is the report definition.

 > **Note**: Service Accounts are used instead of OAuth for authentication.
 Ensure you have downloaded the JSON key file for your Service Account from the Google Cloud Console.